microsoft/OpticSim.jl/README.md

 This software provides extensive control over the modelling, simulation, visualization and optimization of optical systems.
 It is especially suited for designs that have a procedural architecture.

+# Releast Notes

-The latest version of OpticSim requires Julia v1.7 or higher.
+This version of OpticSim requires Julia v1.7 or higher.
+There are breaking changes with previous versions of OpticSim in many small ways.

 # Installation